What is narcissistic personality disorder (NPD)?

 The gripping emotional pain and the way your mind wants only to think about the narcissist or the pain they caused you can make it feel impossible to even try when a suggestion of self-care is given.
 There are ways to help you through this and ideas for self-care which can be done simply throughout your day.

-How can you tell if you're in a toxic relationship?
+How can you tell if you're dealing with narcissistic abuse?

 - Do you feel like you’re not good enough?